by Dr. Lawrence Wilson

 - The levels of phospholipids in soybean oils range from 1.48 to 3.08 percent, which is considerably higher than the 0.5 percent typically found in vegetable oils, but far less than the 30 percent found in egg yolks.1-6

 Out of the Dumps

-Soybean lecithin comes from sludge left after crude soy oil goes through a "degumming" process.
+- Soybean lecithin comes from sludge left after crude soy oil goes through a "degumming" process.
 It is a waste product containing solvents and pesticides and has a consistency ranging from a gummy fluid to a more solid substance.

-- German companies then decided to vacuum dry the sludge, patent the process and sell it as "soybean lecithin."
+- German companies then decided to vacuum dry the sludge, patent the process and sell it as "soybean lecithin".
 Scientists hired to find some use for the substance cooked up more than a thousand new uses by 1939.8

-Today lecithin is ubiquitous in the processed food supply.
+- Today lecithin is ubiquitous in the processed food supply.
 It is most commonly used as an emulsifier to keep water and fats from separating in foods such as margarine, peanut butter, chocolate candies, ice cream, coffee creamers and infant formulas.
 Lecithin also helps prevent product spoilage, extending shelf life in the marketplace.
 In industry kitchens, it is used to improve mixing, speed crystallization, prevent "weeping," and stop spattering, lumping and sticking.

-In theory, lecithin manufacture eliminates all soy proteins, making it hypoallergenic.
-In reality, minute amounts of soy protein always remain in lecithin as well as in soy oil.
+- In theory, lecithin manufacture eliminates all soy proteins, making it hypoallergenic.
+In reality, minute amounts of soy protein may remain in lecithin as well as in soy oil.
 Three components of soy protein have been identified in soy lecithin, including the Kunitz trypsin inhibitor, which has a track record of triggering severe allergic reactions even in the most minuscule quantities.
 The presence of lecithin in so many food and cosmetic products poses a special danger for people with soy allergies.11-1